tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/3/LessonPlan.md

 ### Overview

-In Today's class, students will be introduced to conversational user interfaces (CUIs); they will learn how CUIs are disrupting finance and banking.
+In today's class, students will be introduced to conversational user interfaces (CUIs); they will learn how CUIs are disrupting finance and banking.
 By the end of the class, students will create a robo-advisor using Amazon Lex and Amazon Lambda.

 ### Class Objectives